-Throughout the lifecycle of a workflow, the values stored in the variable can be modified, queried, and used in scripts and other workflow objects.
+Throughout the lifecycle of a workflow, the values stored in the variable can be set, modified, queried, and used in scripts and other workflow objects.

 Types of variables

-Workflow variables are currently limited to the following types:
+Workflow variables are available in the following data types:

-- Entity.
+Entity.
 A dual-state variable that stores data about an entity eg. a Client, or an Asset or Site.

 To create a variable, ensure that the Variables dockable panel is displayed.
 This is located on the right of the workflow designer.
 This panel can be “pinned” to stay open and visible.